 Yazd is a place where you walk slowly – the heat and the narrow, twisting laneways don’t allow anyone to hurry.
 Along the way, there’s much to see: tea houses as well as traditional houses now earning incomes as hotels, shops and family guest homes.

 Naturally, in this strong Islamic country, mosques dominate, especially Masjed-e Jameh and Amir Chakmaq.

 Yazd has numerous rooftop cafes where the views are stunning and the coffee is decent.

 The most interesting part of our visit to Yazd was discovering how Iranians survive in this desert area where temperatures in summer reach over 50 degrees and water is scarce.
 Badgir wind towers are a common sight on the horizon and this centuries’ old way to capture the wind and divert it down into the houses over cool pools of water means temperatures can drop by 20 degrees.

 Underground water is plentiful thanks to melting snow from the surrounding mountains.
 A system of underground aqueducts built by clever hands, allows the water to move along.
-The engineering method of 2000 years ago was extremely precise.
+This engineering method of 2000 years ago was extremely precise.
 It gave just enough of a downward angle to keep the water flowing.
 Each household was allocated a 15-20 minute share of water and during this time they gathered enough water in sunken holes to tide them over until it was their turn again.
 It’s amazing stuff and the Water Museum explains it much better than me!

 While the majority of people in this region are Muslim, ten percent are Zoroastrian.
 These people are followers of a religion older than Islam and its faithful pray in the direction of light, especially light from fires, which is a form of light they can control.
 The Zoroastrian Museum pictured below was very informative.

 Zoroastrians oppose burial and cremation on the grounds that they pollute the environment, so they built Towers of Silence where the dead are exposed to the elements and vultures who pick clean their bones.